 - Have these symptoms been continuous or are they only occasional?

 - Does anything seem to improve the symptoms?

 - What, if anything, appears to worsen the symptoms?

 - Did you have any problems during your pregnancy?

 - Did you drink alcohol while you were pregnant?
 If yes, how much and how often?

-- Did you use any illegal drugs during your pregnancy?
+- Did you use any street drugs during your pregnancy?

-- Fetal alcohol spectrum disorders: Fact sheet.
-Centers for Disease Control and Prevention. http://www.cdc.gov/ncbddd/fasd/documents/FASD_english_spanish.pdf.
-Accessed March 30, 2011.
+- Fetal alcohol spectrum disorders (FASDs).
+Centers for Disease Control and Prevention. http://www.cdc.gov/ncbddd/fasd/index.html.
+Accessed March 6, 2014.